 The relationships between teachers and students promote a positive learning environment that allows students to challenge themselves and to think critically and deeply about the tasks they undertake.

 The foundations formed in K-6 are continually built upon as students enter Year 7 and join their Connected Learning (CoLe) class where students are encouraged to work collaboratively on integrated projects from the Religious Education, English, History and Geography courses.
-This is carried through into Year 8 where students are engaged in Project-Based Learning across all KLAs.

 Students set individual learning goals across all of their subject areas and work with teachers and their peers to strive to meet their potential.
 Homework is a regular part of learning and is often used to prepare students for the next step in their learning.
 This enables the classroom to become an environment where critical thinking skills can be developed and where engaging, sophisticated discussions and debates can take place.
 It also enables students to apply knowledge to more complex challenges and for teachers to assess where learners are at so they can support and extend all students.